 Optionally, you can also provide an additional Java interface object that acts as a marker to identify which methods in the EJB should be exposed in the Web Service.
 If this is not provided, the Web Services Assembly tool exposes each method in the remote interface of the EJB.
 The example in this application exposes each method of the session bean, so it does not need to provide the additional Java interface object.

-See the Oracle Application Server Web Services Developer's Guide for more details on the Java interface object.
+See Also: Oracle Application Server Web Services Developer's Guide for more details on the Java interface object.

-- 4. Run the Web Services Assembly tool (WebServicesAssembler.jar) to create an EAR file.
-See Section 11.1.2, "Run the Web Services Assembly Tool". - 5.
-Deploy the EAR file. - 6.
-Test the exposed methods.
-See Section 11.1.4, "Test the Exposed Methods from the Web Service's Home Page".
+4. Run the Web Services Assembly tool (WebServicesAssembler.jar) to create an EAR file.

+See Also: "Run the Web Services Assembly Tool" on page 11-3

+- Deploy the EAR file. - Test the exposed methods.

+See Also: "Test the Exposed Methods from the Web Service's Home Page" on page 11-7